Data Loss Prevention

 Follow the 3-2-1 Backup Rule

-Adhering to the 3-2-1 backup strategy is crucial for safeguarding your Exchange Server data against permanent loss.
+Adhering to the 3-2-1 backup strategy is crucial for protecting your data against permanent loss.
 This strategy entails:

 This rule serves as a robust guideline for data protection, ensuring redundancy, resilience, and the ability to recover data even in the face of unexpected events or disasters.